Rohit10jr/Custom-user-model/README.md

 # Custom-user-model
 A Django project showcasing the implementation of a custom user model.
 Customize user authentication, extend user data, and enhance user management in your Django applications.
-Get started with a more flexible and powerful user system for your Django projects.
+Get started with a more flexible and powerful user system for Django projects.